rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] autoremove``

-    Removes all "leaf" packages from the system that were originally installed as dependencies of user-installed packages but which are no longer required by any such package.
+    Removes all "leaf" packages from the system that were originally installed as dependencies of user-installed packages, but which are no longer required by any such package.

 Packages listed in :ref:`installonlypkgs <installonlypkgs-label>` are never automatically removed by this command.

 ``dnf [options] autoremove <spec>...``

-    This is an alias for :ref:`\remove_command-label` command with clean_requirements_on_remove set to True.
+    This is an alias for the :ref:`\remove_command-label` command with clean_requirements_on_remove set to ``True``.
 It removes the specified packages from the system along with any packages depending on the packages being removed.
 Each ``<spec>`` can be either a ``<package-spec>``, which specifies a package directly, or a ``@<group-spec>``, which specifies an (environment) group which contains it.
 It also removes any dependencies that are no longer needed.

-    There are also a few specific autoremove commands ``autoremove-n``, ``autoremove-na`` and ``autoremove-nevra`` that allow the specification of an exact argument in NEVRA (name-epoch:version-release.architecture) format.
+    There are also a few specific autoremove commands ``autoremove-n``, ``autoremove-na`` and ``autoremove-nevra`` that allow the specification of an exact argument in the NEVRA (name-epoch:version-release.architecture) format.

 This command by default does not force a sync of expired metadata.
 See also :ref:`\metadata_synchronization-label`.